 About the Author.

-Richard Stone is the Publisher of Mayflower Event News and the author of a new book “TREASURE CHEST MYSTERY – The Mayflower II Code of Silence.”
+Richard Stone is the Publisher of Mayflower Event News and the author of a new book “PROJECT MAYFLOWER – A Compact with History.”